citysciencelab/cut-mobilities-of-care-masterportal/doc/languages_en.md

 **Please be aware**: A translation key added to an item in the tree of topics will overwrite any titles or names coming from services.

+If the treeType is "default" or "custom" the name of the folder can be specified.
+In the example below, the tree would then contain the value for the key "foo.bar.exampleSubjectData" instead of "Fachdaten".

+Default translations:
+Baselayer: Background maps
+Overlay: Subject data
+3d-layer: 3D data

 Part of the config.json you can edit for translation of the tree of topics
 ```
 {
     "Themenconfig": {
         "Fachdaten": {
+            "name": "translate##example:foo.bar.exampleSubjectData",
             "Layer": [
                   {
                     "id": "2128",